 But, it’s a management game at its core.
 If you don’t like busywork in video games, your experience could differ.
 You will need to get resources from towns and floating barrels, you’ll need to go to a sawmill, which you’ve built on your ship, to make planks.
 The good part?
 Your ship can travel by itself, it only needs to know the destination.
 But, your ship is powered by light so it doesn’t work in the night.
 Which isn’t a problem, as you’ll need sleep too.
 You can choose to work through the night, but can also sleep and skip to the next morning.

 Then, the story.
 You are the Spiritfarer guiding each of your passengers to their last destinations.
 Some are very willing to leave, while others are less sure of their last journey.
 And Stella, the Spiritfarer, would love to hold on some of the passengers on board for longer than sometimes happens.
 You’ll be exploring a world full of wonder.
 There are cities, beautiful forests and mountains.
-And each part of the world has their own inhabitants and stories to explore.
-For example, at some point you’ll be tasked to find a sheep to accompany another sheep.
+And each part of the world has its own inhabitants and stories to explore.
+For example, at some point, you’ll be tasked to find a sheep to accompany another sheep.
 You travel to one island and take the sheep aboard your ship, to deliver it to another whole island.
-These are the small missions who make sure the game isn’t just about death and the fascinating stories behind those faiths.
+These are the small missions that make sure the game isn’t just about death and the fascinating stories behind those faiths.
 But it’s still a story about death.
 You’ll learn about the reasons why your passengers have died, although be it in a very obscure and sometimes avoiding way.

-Overall Spiritfarer is telling emotional stories in a well crafted world.
+Overall Spiritfarer is telling emotional stories in a well-crafted world.
 Some bugs aside Spiritfarer is a well thought out and polished experience.
-The diverse aspects to this game keep it engaging for long enough, and it’s a long game, for you to be interested in each of the passengers stories.
+The diverse aspects to this game keep it engaging for long enough, and it’s a long game, for you to be interested in each of the passengers’ stories.

 When touching on difficult subjects, you sometimes miss the mark.
 The developer behind Spiritfarer, ThunderLotus, has commented on one storyline in particular that will probably be changed in the future.
 It included a story about a person in a wheelchair that was finally free in death.
 Insinuating people with disabilities can never be truly free.
 Thunder Lotus has issued a statement on this, ableist, piece of storyline:

 Spiritfarer is a game where death is treated differently than in many other games, which makes this game unique.
 We’ve been killing people and things in video games for so long, that we’ve stopped to wonder what actually happens after that.
-In Spiritfarer we learn this, in a colourful and happy world which invites you to be the best Spiritfarer in history.
+In Spiritfarer we learn this, in a colourful and happy world that invites you to be the best Spiritfarer in history.

 Who wouldn’t want to leave this world with one of those precious hugs from Stella?
 One thing is guaranteed.
 You’ll learn to say goodbye.